|World’s First Grain & Sugar Free King Cake|

 2 small apples (I used gala), cored, peeled and chopped

-1 tbsp salted butter (omit for dairy free version)
+1 tablespoon salted butter (omit for dairy free version)

-1/4 tsp Stevia Select Powder or sweetener of choice, to taste
+1/4 teaspoon Stevia Select Powder or 1 tablespoon Virtue sweetener, or to taste

-Place all ingredients in small sauce pan.
-Combine ingredients, cover and cook on low-medium heat for 5-10 minutes.
+Place apples, butter, cinnamon, nutmeg and sweetener in small saucepan.
+Stir.
+Cover and cook on low-medium heat for 5-10 minutes.
 Taste for sweetness and add more sweetener if desired.
 Turn off heat.
 While cooking apples, prepare icing:

 Cream Cheese Icing (OMIT FOR DAIRY-FREE VERSION)